ysdn2019/Graduates-List/graduates/woei-siow.md

 ---
 path: /work/international-festival-of-animated-objects-poster
 graduate: Edward Siow
-mainimg: /assets/work/Siow_Edward_project3_web_main.jpg
+cover: /assets/work/Siow_Edward_project3_web_main.jpg
-thumbnailimg: /assets/work/Siow_Edward_project3_web_thumbnail.jpg
+thumbnail: /assets/work/Siow_Edward_project3_web_thumbnail.jpg
 title: International Festival of Animated Objects Poster
 groupmembers:
-fields: Communication, Print
+category: Communication, Print
 mediumdimensions: Printed Poster, 20" x 30"
 description: This poster was created in order to promote the International Festival of Animated Objects.
 It reflects the theme and goal of the event, which is to support the arts of puppetry, masks, and animated objects, as well as raising awareness of these crafts.
 digitallink: